Structure formation during phase transitions in strongly interacting matter: Pion condensation in dense and not too hot nuclear matter

 Resummation of the diagrams shown in (\ref{TKFS}) in the pion channel yields the Dyson equation for the retarded pion full Green function $D^R =\mbox{Re}D^R -iA_\pi /2$,

-Here the bold wavy line is $iD^R$, thin wavy line is $iD_0^R$, $-i\Sigma_{\rm res}^{R}$ is a residual retarded pion self-energy including the contribution of all diagrams, which are not presented explicitly in (\ref{pion-l}), like the s-wave $\pi N$ and $\pi\pi$ scattering.
+Here the bold wavy line is the full pion Green function $iD^R$, thin wavy line is bare pion Green function $iD_0^R$, $-i\Sigma_{\rm res}^{R}$ is a residual retarded pion self-energy including the contribution of all diagrams, which are not presented explicitly in (\ref{pion-l}), like the s-wave $\pi N$ and $\pi\pi$ scattering.
 The full (retarded) vertex takes into account $NN$ correlations

-Note that Eqs. (\ref{TKFS})--(\ref{dressed}) presented for the retarded quantities are valid not only for the ground state but also for the equilibrium matter at $T\neq 0$, as well as for the non-equilibrium matter, cf. \cite{Voskresensky:1993ud}.
+Note that Eqs. (\ref{TKFS})--(\ref{dressed}) presented for the retarded quantities are valid not only for the ground state but also for the equilibrium matter at $T\neq 0$, as well as for the nonequilibrium matter, cf. \cite{Voskresensky:1993ud}.

 In the matter of an arbitrary isospin composition the resummed $NN$ interaction amplitude reads